fennecpixels/FractureOnline/docs/4 Macrodesire/Macrodesire.md

 fc-category:
 ---

-%%

-- How I write this will describe the way F0 understands Macrodesire.
-- Airve is a big author in this field, so scientific
-- But cultural influence
-	- What separates a good caster from a bad one?
-	- How do people learn?
-What takes forever to learn?
-	- Adapated to use: shopkeepers, etc.?

-%%

 Fractures carry with them the potential to express **Macrodesire**: a means to shape reality outside of traditional, mechanical methods.
 This animating force intersects desire and scope to realise the will of a living mind.

 Macrodesire interacts with culture and the material grounds themselves.
 Each community has its own understanding of its capabilities and methods to draw upon it.
 If all a soldier learns is how to light a fuse, the same method could fail to stat the central brazier of their village.